PrintersForAnts/Salad_Fork/docs/z_motion.md

 **Steps:**
 1. Attach the bed mount parts to the extrusions using M3x10 BHCS.
 Use only the outermost 2 nuts in each extrusion, you will need the extra nuts later to mount the bed to these extrusions. *Leave the screws on the rear carriage slightly loose, this will be adjusted in a later step*
-2. Using M5x16 BHCS and M5 nuts, attach the assembly to the frame
+2. Using M5x16 BHCS and M5 nuts, attach the assembly to the frame.
+You may need to seat the M5 nut for the screw to reach.

 ![](images/bed_frame_mounted.png)

 # Z chain anchor

 **Parts needed:**
-* 3 M3 heatsets
+* 3 M3 heatsets (or 2 for non-igus)
 * 2 M3x6 SHCS

 **Printed parts:**
 * 1 z_chain_mount

 **Steps:**
-1. Insert the 3 heatsets into the z_chain_mount
+1. Insert the 3 heatsets into the z_chain_mount (or 2 for non-igus.)

 ![](images/z_chain_anchor_heatsets.png)

-2. Using the M3x6 SHCS, attach the z_chain_mount to extrusion G
+2. Using the M3x6 SHCS, attach the z_chain_mount to extrusion G (note the 2 hole chain has the inserts on the opposite side.)

 ![](images/z_chain_anchor_attached.png)